Transparent Language

 The words and phrases that were used were also very similar to the Russian course with the only real difference being that each lesson started off with a very short dialogue and terminated with you taking part in that very same conversation.

-The only other difference was that there are only seven units in the Portuguese course for you to work through in place of eleven in the Russian one.
+The only other difference was that there are only seven units in the Portuguese course for you to work through in contrast to eleven in the Russian course.

 The former actually seemed to tie everything together as the vocabulary from the core lessons were used, it made reference to the grammar points and advised you to watch the grammar tip videos before working through some written exercises that it gave you to do.

-While it did essentially add up to a very very basic textbook, I was surprised that it wasn’t more prominent on the platform and that it was again tucked away out of sight.
-Strangely it also made reference to eleven units although only seven exist on the platform.
+While it did essentially add up to a very basic textbook, I was surprised that it wasn’t more prominent on the platform and that it was again tucked away out of sight.
+Strangely it also referred to eleven units although only seven exist on the platform.

 The Essentials Portuguese Reader also referenced eleven core lessons and gave you some more written comprehension exercises to do as well as some short dialogues to read and analyze.

-I was impressed though at the number of different exercises they had and of course the amazing range of languages they covered.
-Indeed they not only offer up courses into English but some of them are also available to Spanish, Turkish, Portuguese or Arabic speakers to work through.
+I was impressed at the number of different exercises they had and of course the amazing range of languages they covered.
+Indeed, they not only offer up courses into English but some of them are also available to Spanish, Turkish, Portuguese, or Arabic speakers to work through.

-Having said this though, I think the platform would only really be useful to someone who was interested in learning one of the more obscure languages that they offer up and even then you would only really learn the very basics.
+Having said this though, I think the platform would only really be useful to someone who was interested in learning one of the more obscure languages that they offer and even then, you would only really learn the very basics.

-All of the lessons and activities basically got you memorizing the same words and phrases, over and over again in a very repetitive manner and so even after working through nine exercises you’d still only have learned the same words as at the beginning.
+All the lessons and activities basically got you memorizing the same words and phrases, repeatedly in a very repetitive manner and so even after working through nine exercises you’d still only have learned the same words as at the beginning.

 For the price quoted, I really don’t think that they are offering ‘radically better language learning’ and you would definitely have to use a textbook or two and sign up for language classes if you wanted to get anywhere decent in your language of choice.